nilsbore/auvlib/README.md

 Once cloned, get the libigl submodule via `git submodule init`, `git submodule update`.
 Then go into the libigl folder and execute `git submodule update --init external/embree`.
-Finally, create a build folder, and run `cmake ../src`, followed by `make` within that folder.
+Finally, create a build folder in the repo root, and run `cmake ..`, followed by `make` within that folder.

 ## Running